cxleb0/Velociraptor-Incident-Response-Lab/README.md

 ![artifact result](https://github.com/user-attachments/assets/ea372dc3-63cb-44db-af77-99712dd326af)

--I was then able to confirm the attempts to establish persistence through the modification of the '.zshrc' file.
+- I was then able to confirm the attempts to establish persistence through the modification of the '.zshrc' file.

 ---